hwalaz/darksky-micro-proxy/README.md

 ## The Issue

-If you try to create a webapp using Darksky, you soon realize they have disabled [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) on their servers.
+If you try to create a webapp using Darksky API, you will soon realize that you have a big issue to deal with: they disabled [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) on their servers.

-The issue is `No 'Access-Control-Allow-Origin' header is present on the requested resource` message in console when you try to fetch weather data from dark sky api.
-It turns out weather provider
+You will see a `No 'Access-Control-Allow-Origin' header is present on the requested resource` message in console when you try to fetch weather data from the api.

 From the [Dark Sky FAQ](https://darksky.net/dev/docs/faq#cross-origin)
 > We take security very seriously at Dark Sky.
 As a security precaution we have disabled cross-origin resource sharing (CORS) on our servers.